bonny/jQuery-WordPress-Plugin-Widget/readme.md

 This plugin is based on [GitHub jQuery Repo Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget).
 I've only changed it to fetch data from WordPress.org instead of GitHub, and then I also changed it to look to be bit more WordPress-ish.

-The original licence in included in this folder, and it's also available here: [license](https://github.com/bonny/jQuery-WordPress-Plugin-Widget/blob/master/LICENSE-GitHub-jQuery-Repo-Widget).
+The original license in included in this folder, and it's also available here: [license](https://github.com/bonny/jQuery-WordPress-Plugin-Widget/blob/master/LICENSE-GitHub-jQuery-Repo-Widget).